 Intensive outpatient programs provide intensive treatment while allowing clients to continue many aspects of their day-to-day lives.
 Some important things to remember about IOP programs include:

 - Unlike residential rehabilitation programs, IOP participants typically do not reside at a treatment facility

 - IOP is as effective as a residential treatment in many cases

 - Group therapy is at the heart of IOP

 - IOP includes many therapeutic interventions in addition to group therapy

-If you are seeking treatment for yourself or a loved one, The Recovery Village Palm Beach can help.
+If you are seeking treatment for yourself or a loved one, The Recovery Village Palm Beach at Baptist Health can help.
 Our programs provide the care necessary to recover from substance use and co-occurring disorders.
 Speak to a representative today to begin the process of finding your way forward.

 McCarty, D., Braude, L., Lyman, D. R., Dougherty, R. H., Daniels, A. S., Ghose, S. S., & Delphin-Rittmon, M. E. “Substance Abuse Intensive Outpatient Programs: Assessing the Evidence.”
 Psychiatric Services, June 1, 2014.
 Accessed July 21, 2019.